Galerie Richard

 In this challenging time for artists, art galleries, not-for-profit associations supporting artists, artist Joseph NECHVATAL and Galerie Richard are donating one hundred viral symphOny CD’s created by Joseph NECHVATAL (with Matthew Underwood, Andrew Deutsch, and Stephane Sikora) to Harvestworks Digital Medias Art Center in New York City.
 Founded as not-for-profit-organization by artists in 1977, Harvestworks has helped a generation of artists create new works using technology.
 For the first 40 +years, Harvestworks has offered artists on-site production studios, workshops, and classes in emerging technologies.

-We sadly announce that Ron GORCHOV died on August 18, 2020 at his home in Red Hook, Brooklyn at the age of 90.
+We sadly announce that Ron GORCHOV passes away on August 18, 2020 at his home in Red Hook, Brooklyn at the age of 90.
 Ron GORCHOV was an American abstract painter widely known for his soft shaped canvases paintings.
 Galerie Richard represented him and exhibited his works in Paris and New York from 2009 to 2013.

 The Santa Barbara Museum of Art will present an exhibition titled “In the meanwhile…Recent Acquisitions of Contemporary Art” featuring works never before exhibited at SBMA from March 22 – August 30, 2020.
 The oil painting on paper “Underground Night Studio”, 2014 by Scott ANDERSON, purchased from Galerie Richard will be presented in Part I (March 22 – July 5) of this two-part exhibition, presenting over 30 works on paper encompassing drawings, prints, and photographs.
 This exhibition is curated by Julie Joyce, Senior Curator, ArtCenter College of Design (and former SBMA Curator of Contemporary Art).